aramhovakimyan/Address-Book-APP/README.md

 5. Print Address Book: Display all contacts in the address book.
 6. Save and Exit: Save the address book to a file and exit the program.

+## Contact Structure

+A contact in the address book consists of the following attributes:

+- **ID**: A unique identifier for the contact.
+- **Name**: The first name of the contact.
+- **Surname**: The last name of the contact.
+- **Email**: The email address of the contact.
+- **Phone**: The phone number of the contact.

+When inserting or updating a contact, you will be prompted to provide values for each of these attributes.
+Ensure that you enter valid and appropriate values for each attribute to maintain accurate contact information.

 ## How to Build

 To build the Address Book App, follow these steps: